jgc777/HTML2EXE-2.0/README.md

 <p align="center"><img src="icon.png" width="150"></p>

 A rewrite of [HTML2EXE](https://jgc777.github.io/HTML2EXE) which takes much less size and it's more customizable.
+Note that there are some good alternatives such as [Electron](https://www.electronjs.org/docs/latest/), [NW.js](https://nwjs.readthedocs.io/en/latest/) or [Tauri](https://v2.tauri.app/start/).

 ## Features
 - Convert HTML files (really any chromium-compatible files) and folders to EXE files